 These refer to the types of operating systems and devices application developers code for.

-As specialists, application developers work on teams that typically includes the following roles:
+As specialists, application developers work on teams that typically include the following roles:

 In summary, the application developer is a specialized part of an integral team of software experts put together to design, create, deploy and update applications for any number of audiences that appeal to enterprise businesses.